 - Health Savings Card

-Both Plan II and Plan III cover prosthodontic services—including implants—at 50% after twelve months.
+Plans II and III cover prosthodontic services—including implants—at 50% after 12 months.
 These plans offer coverage for one implant per tooth, per lifetime.
-The Essentials Plan doesn't offer coverage for implants.
-Renaissance Dental has a cap of $1,000 in benefits per year.
-But the plan pays 100% for preventative services like exams and cleanings twice per year.
+The Essentials Plan doesn't offer coverage for implants, but it pays 100% for preventive services like exams and cleanings twice per year.
+Renaissance Dental has a cap of $1,000 in benefits per year for all three of these plans.

-With more than 225 years of history, Cigna is another major insurance company.
-The company has a network of over 90,000 dentists at over 286,000 locations.
-They cover over fifteen million U.S. consumers, according to their website.
-Cigna has an “A-Excellent” rating from A.M.
-Best.
+Founded in 1792, Cigna is another major insurance company.
+It has a network of more than 92,700 dentists at more than 309,000 locations, and it covers more than 18 million U.S. consumers, according to its website.
+Cigna has an “A (Excellent)” rating from AM Best.

-Cigna offers three types of individual plans—Cigna Dental 1500, Cigna Dental 1000, Cigna Dental Preventative.
-But unfortunately, these individual plans don't offer coverage for dental implants.
+Cigna offers three types of individual plans—Cigna Dental 1500, Cigna Dental 1000, and Cigna Dental Preventive.
+Unfortunately, these individual plans don't offer coverage for dental implants.
 If you have a group plan through your employer, though, you'll be in a better position with coverage.

-Cigna offers four types of group dental plans including:
+Cigna offers five types of group dental plans, including: